DamianSuess/Test.RestUnitTest/readme.md

 # Xamarin REST API sample
-This repo shows you how to perform RESTful calls using Xamarin.Forms and setup a Unit Testing framework around it
+This repo shows you how to setup a Unit Testing framework for RESTful API calls using RestSharp and ASP.NET Core.
+The sample also includes a Xamarin.Forms test app which is under construction.

 System test examples show you how to perform validations both online and offline!